George Grosz: Legacy and estate

 Grosz's art influenced other New Objectivity artists such as Heinrich Maria Davringhausen, Anton Räderscheidt, and Georg Scholz.
 In the United States, the artists influenced by his work included the social realists Ben Shahn and William Gropper.

 In 1960, Grosz was the subject of the Oscar-nominated short film George Grosz' Interregnum.
 He is fictionalized as "Fritz Falke" in Arthur R.G.
 Solmssen's novel A Princess in Berlin (1980).
 In 2002, actor Kevin McKidd portrayed Grosz in a supporting role as an eager artist seeking exposure in Max, regarding Adolf Hitler's youth.

 The Grosz estate filed a lawsuit in 1995 against the Manhattan art dealer Serge Sabarsky, arguing that Sabarsky had deprived the estate of appropriate compensation for the sale of hundreds of Grosz works he had acquired.
 In the suit, filed in New York Supreme Court in Manhattan, the Grosz estate claims that Sabarsky secretly acquired 440 Grosz works for himself, primarily drawings and watercolors produced in Germany in the 1910s and 20s.
 The lawsuit was settled in summer in 2006.

 In 2003 the Grosz family initiated a legal battle against the Museum of Modern Art in New York City, asking that three paintings be returned.
 According to documents, the paintings were sold to the Nazis after Grosz fled the country in 1933.
 The museum never settled the claim, arguing that a three-year statute of limitations in bringing such a claim had expired.
 It is well documented that the Nazis stole thousands of paintings during World War II and many heirs of German painters continue to fight museums in order to reclaim such works.

 In 2015, Ralph Jentsch – the managing director of the Grosz estate since 1994 – co-founded a Berlin-based nonprofit organization dedicated to the artist.
 In 2022, the Little Grosz Museum (Kleines Grosz Museum) opened in Berlin's Schöneberg district.
 Housed in a mid-century former gas station that was converted to a living space in 2008, the museum was funded by private donors and also housed a café and shop.
-It closed on November 2024.
+It closed in November 2024.

 Art market

-The best selling painting by Grosz in the art market was Gefährliche Straße (Dangerous Street) (1918) who sold by £9,740,250 ($12,661,185) at Christie's, on February 5, 2020.
+The highest selling painting by Grosz in the art market was Gefährliche Straße (Dangerous Street) (1918) who sold by £9,740,250 ($12,661,185) at Christie's, on February 5, 2020.